Need an account? Sign Up

 Instagram helps you create the brand presence you want (your company logo makes an ideal profile picture).
 And since it's a photo-driven platform, there's less clutter than on Facebook or Twitter to muffle the visual message you want to put across.

 If you're not on Instagram or have let your account languish, this is a great time to get on board.
-Here are seven ways to put this fast-growing social media platform to work for you.
+Here are eight ways to put this fast-growing social media platform to work for you.

 Think about what you want from Instagram, and how you want to use it.
 Decide how often you'll post and keep to a loose schedule.
 Some experts suggest one post a day, but decide what works for you.
 Less can be more as long as it's not once or twice a year.
 Not sure how to go about creating a page?
-See how hotels and other vacation property managers organize their pages and decide what you like (and don't).
+See how hotels and other vacation rental rental property managers organize their pages and decide what you like (and don't).

 This sounds obvious, but not everyone does it (just check your Instagram feed).
 Your pictures are your brand.
 Use sharp, focused images that will grab attention and put across a message, whether it's to show off your area's beauty, tell viewers about a great local business or just make viewers smile.

 You and your staff are assets.
-Post occasional shots of you or your employees at the beach at sunset, sampling the delectable waffle cones from the local ice cream shop or even at work in your office or at a property to let viewers know what you do.
+Post occasional shots of you or your employees at the beach at sunset, sampling the delectable waffle cones from the local ice cream shop or even at work in your office or at a vacation rental property to let viewers know what you do.
 Besides personalizing your business, this helps guests get to know and trust you.
 It also shows you off as an authority on your area and the vacation rental business.